-The University's Nondiscrimination Policy prohibits students, employees, contractors, affiliates, volunteers, and visitors from engaging in discrimination and harassment based on an individual's race, color, creed, national or ethnic origin, gender, gender identity or expression, religion, disability, age, sexual orientation, genetic information, marital status, citizenship status, veteran status, and any other legally protected characteristic.
-This prohibition applies to all programs and activities-including admissions and all employment actions, including but not limited to recruiting, hiring, promotion, demotion, compensation, transfers and benefits.
+The University's Policy on Nondiscrimination prohibits students, employees, contractors, affiliates, volunteers, service recipients, program participants, and visitors from engaging in discrimination and harassment based on an individual's race, color, creed, national or ethnic origin (including language), sex (including sex stereotypes, sex characteristics, pregnancy, or related conditions, sexual orientation, and gender identity), religion, disability, age, sexual orientation, genetic information, marital status, citizenship status, veteran status, and any other legally protected characteristic (also "Protected Categories").
+This prohibition applies to all programs and activities-including admissions, service delivery, external-facing programs, and all employment actions, including but not limited to recruiting, hiring, promotion, demotion, compensation, transfers and benefits.
 The University will investigate all complaints made under this Policy and, if necessary, take action to prevent the recurrence of prohibited discrimination, harassment, or retaliation and remedy its effects.

-These procedures, as amended from time to time, have been established to ensure compliance with the Nondiscrimination Policy and are intended to be consistent and compliant with the procedural and substantive provisions of appropriate state and federal law and regulations.
+These procedures, as amended from time to time, have been established to ensure compliance with the procedural and substantive provisions of appropriate state and federal law and regulations and introduce the framework for investigating all complaints alleging discrimination or harassment, excluding sex-based discrimination or sexual misconduct as defined under Title IX of the Education Amendments of 1972.

-Questions regarding these procedures should be directed to the Director of the Office of Affirmative Action, Equal Opportunity, and Title IX at (401) 874-2442.
+Questions regarding these procedures or all other types of discrimination or harassment in violation of the Policy on Nondiscrimination should be directed to the Director of the Office of Equal Opportunity at (401) 874-4929.